top of page

 5. proposed development financing sources and amounts, and

-6. details of development land ownership.
+6. details of land ownership.

 1. The proponent is in good standing and has a strong track record addressing community needs.